 CAN YOUR BUSINESS SURVIVE A RECESSION?

 The recession in 2009, mainly affected the financial sector.
-The impact of this one will be on the travel, events and retail industry.
-Well-known names such as John Lewis, Boots, M&S, British Airways, WH Smith and Debenhams are cutting jobs to save costs.
+The impact of the post COVID downturn has mainly been on travel, events and retail industry.
+Well-known UK names such as John Lewis, Boots, M&S, British Airways and WH Smith have all restructured to save costs.

 Despite measures such as the furlough scheme supporting businesses, how can you as an entrepreneur survive the recession?

-We asked John Burness, Founder of Axiom Two and Author of Against All Odds to identify his key learnings from the last recession, and this is what he said:
+We asked John Burness, Founder of Axiom Two and Author of Against The Odds to identify his key learnings from the last recession, and this is what he said:

 Cut your costs